Ain’t It Grand?

 Ceramic versions of my Trace series with more organic forms.

-Reflecting pool of water, which will throw bands of dancing light on the gallery's ceiling
+Reflecting pool of water, which reflects dancing water caustics on the gallery's ceiling

 Artworks